lew-pop/MEAN-Stack-App/README.md

 - **Version Control:** Improved understanding of version control systems and workflows.
 - **Component Integration:** Gained insights into the seamless integration and interaction of various application components.

-The Travlr Getaways Application is a testament to my ability to develop complex, scalable web applications, showcasing my proficiency in modern web technologies and architectural patterns.